darylknight/boilerplate/README.md

 Front end resources are compiled with [Laravel Vite](https://laravel.com/docs/10.x/vite) using nystudio107's [Vite plugin](https://nystudio107.com/docs/vite/).

 -  NPM scripts are in the `package.json` file in the root
--  To start the dev server, run `npm run dev`.
+-  To start the dev server, run `npm run serve`.
 This will give you a list of IP addresses.
 Ignore them, and access the site as usual on your normal dev domain (depending on whether you're using DDEV or Valet).
-When you save CSS, JS or Twig files, the page will refresh or HMR automatically
+When you save Twig files, the page will refresh.
+When you save CSS or JS files, the page will reload those resources via Hot Module Replacement
--  To compile the project, run `npm run development`
--  To compile the project and minify files for production, run `npm run production`
+-  To build front end assets for the production server, run `npm run build`
--  Laravel Mix can be configured in `webpack.mix.js` in the root of the repository
+-  Vite can be configured in `vite.config.js` in the root of the repository

 ## Composer Scripts